awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lex-bot.md

                       MaxRetries: 3
                       AllowInterrupt: false
             # We expect developers to provide the FallbackIntent when generating their bot.
-            # The service will throw an exception when it is not provided.
+            # The service will throw an exception if it isn't provided.
             - Name: "BookHotel"
               Description: "Intent to book a hotel on StayBooker"
               SampleUtterances: